aporeto-inc/trireme-lib/README.md

 Trireme is a node-centric library.
 Each node participating in the Trireme cluster must spawn one instance of a process that uses this library to transparently insert the authentication and authorization step.
 Trireme provides the data path functions but does not implement either the identity management or the policy resolution function.
 Function implementation depends on the particular operational environment.
 Users have to provide PolicyLogic (ABAC “rules”) to Trireme for well-defined PUs, such as containers.

+# Existing implementation using Trireme library

-[This example ](https://github.com/aporeto-inc/trireme-example) is a straightforward implementation of the PolicyLogic for a simple use-case.
+* [This example ](https://github.com/aporeto-inc/trireme-example) is a straightforward implementation of the PolicyLogic for a simple use-case.

-[Kubernetes-Integration ] (https://github.com/aporeto-inc/kubernetes-integration) is a full implementation of PolicyLogic that follows the Kubernetes Network Policies model.
+* [Kubernetes-Integration ] (https://github.com/aporeto-inc/kubernetes-integration) is a full implementation of PolicyLogic that follows the Kubernetes Network Policies model.

+* [Bare-Metal-Integration] (https://github.com/aporeto-inc/trireme-bare-metal) is an implementation of Trireme for Kubernetes on-Prem, with a Cumulus agent that allows you to have a very simple networking model (routes are advertised by Cumulus) together with Trireme for policy enforcement.

 # Security Model

+Trireme is a Zero-Trust networking library.
+The security model behind Zero-trust networking is:
+* The Network is always untrusted.
+It doesn't matter if you are inside or outside your enterprise.
+* Every Flow/Connection needs to be authenticated and authorized by the endpoints
+* The network information (IP/Port) is completely irrelevant to the authorization/authentication.

 With Trireme, there is no need to define any security rules with IPs, port numbers, or ACLs.
 Everything is based on identity attributes; your IP and port allocation scheme is not relevant to Trireme and it is compatible with most underlying networking technologies.
 The end-to-end authentication and authorization approach is also compatible with NATs and IPv4/IPv6 translations.